MullinsLab/ISDB/doc/Freezing.md

 (Replace `-T isdb` with the name of your live database if it's not `isdb`.)

+You may also want to make a backup snapshot of the frozen database so you can recover it precisely in the future:

+    pg_dump -F c -b -C -f isdb_2016-03-25-frozen.pgdb isdb_2016-03-25

 ## Generate a frozen website

 With the database copy you can now generate a frozen version of the website.